-Emmanuel graduated from the Faculty of Law, Ahmadu Bello University, Zaria in 2006 and the Nigerian Law School with a Second Class (Upper Division) respectively.
-He was called to the Nigerian Bar in November, 2007 and joined Strachan Partners, a leading commercial law firm in Nigeria in September 2009.
+Emmanuel joined Strachan Partners, a leading commercial law firm in Nigeria in September 2009.
 In October 2011, he moved from Lagos to Abuja to establish and manage the Abuja practice of the firm.
 In 2014, he joined other partners to establish Fred-young & Evans LP, a full service commercial law firm and Fred-young Recoveries, an international debt collection firm.